Bike lanes and sidewalks will be added to 121st Street South from C Street South to State Route 7 during a project that started July 13.

 Street lights will also be added, along with an enclosed storm drainage system and stormwater treatment facilities.

-Crews will remove vegetation and debris from the project area July 15.
+Crews removed vegetation and debris from the project area July 13.

-From mid-July to mid-August, crews will install the enclosed storm drainage system.
-Next, the crews will install the curbs, gutters, sidewalks, street lights and crosswalk from mid-August to early September.
+From mid-July to mid-August, crews installed the enclosed storm drainage system.
+Crews installed the curbs, gutters, and sidewalks from mid-August to mid-September.

 The project’s contractor is Axum General Construction Inc. The construction cost is approximately $821,000.
 This project is funded with federal Surface Transportation Program (Urban) funds and County Road Funds.